The signature dishes of Latin American cuisine doesn’t end with chile-laden stews and juicy tacos.

 - Churn it in your ice cream maker as per manufacturer’s directions.
 After churning, quickly transfer the ice cream into a free-safe container and let it age in the freezer.
 Enjoy!

-Picarones are strikingly similar to Spanish buñuelos, but they’re in a league of their own when it comes to flavor.
+Picarones are a Peruvian food, strikingly similar to Spanish buñuelos, but they’re in a league of their own when it comes to flavor.
 These deep-fried delicacies are a stroke of genius from the Peruvians and deservedly made our list of the best Peruvian desserts.

 When the Peruvians saw the fritters of the Spaniards with the bunuelos, they raised the bar with pumpkin and sweet potato.
 The result was a tasteful culinary master class in the form of pumpkin, sweet potato-dough rings.
 Have your Picarones served with powdered sugar and syrup, and your perception of donuts will never be the same again.